microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-When called, This hook will return a function to evaluate the timeout (in milliseconds) for sending a specific activity.
+When called, this hook will return a function to evaluate the timeout (in milliseconds) for sending a specific activity.

 ## `useGrammars`